 Telling the story of these ordinary people, training to become explorers is fundamental to the whole process, as I believe it engages and encourages other ordinary people to get involved and spread the message in the best possible way.
 It is the third D in our 3D approach: Development of people, to Discover change and Deliver the stories in the best fashion possible.
 On our expeditions (and #Lastpole will be the 8th major expedition we’ve undertaken, training over 350 people), we are immersed in the most extraordinarily beautiful and yet treacherous conditions and capturing the essence of these experiences in every way to convey what it is like is integral to all we are trying to achieve.
 My hope is that it galvanizes people into taking action.
 It’s all too easy for us all to say, “what can I do about global change?” and then do nothing.
 With Ice Warrior you can change your life for the better and actively contribute!
 A brilliant call to action.

-Spark Page is our very best way to get the whole length and depth of the project out there.
+Adobe Spark is our very best way to get the whole length and depth of the project out there.
 By linking one spark project to another you can start off with a simple version and make it increasingly complex with as much detail as you wish—and we have plenty of that!
 It is our major selling tool for corporate sponsorship.
 My problem is getting companies and brands to look, listen, and engage, particularly potential sponsors, who unfortunately are bombarded with spin, bluff, and nonsense and are therefore naturally skeptical of the project.

-Spark definitely gives us that professional edge to rise above the others in the quest for sponsorship and get our case heard.
+Adobe Spark definitely gives us that professional edge to rise above the others in the quest for sponsorship and get our case heard.
 When you’re looking for a multimillion pound budget, that is all important.

-Using Spark allows us to project our experiences in exciting, interesting and creative ways and is logical and functional without being overly complicated to use.
+Using Adobe Spark allows us to project our experiences in exciting, interesting and creative ways and is logical and functional without being overly complicated to use.
 It is really easy to produce excellent, engaging content and to levels that can be almost infinitely deep.